Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker

 \subsection{Experimental setup}

-The training pipeline for UWE is grounded in the known set of ESCO skills through uniform sampling, resulting in zero-shot predictions for unseen target spaces in Skill2Job, SkillSim, and JobNorm.
+The training pipeline for UWE is grounded in the known set of ESCO skills through uniform sampling, resulting in zero-shot predictions for Skill2Job, SkillSim, and JobNorm, as detailed in Section~\ref{sec:zero_shot}.
 To enable comparison with the domain expert models, UWE exploits the MPNet backbone model~\cite{song2020mpnet}.
 Training length is defined on the largest number of unique edges in either of the $\mathcal{J, V, A}$ spaces, which are the $3.3$M job-skill pairs.
 For a batch of $512$ skills, $512$ samples for each of the $\mathcal{J, V, A}$ spaces are sampled, resulting in a total $2,048$ input texts.
 Following \citet{decorte2025contextmatch_jobbertv2}, we augment vacancy sentences with a random sample in $\mathcal{V}$ as prefix or suffix.
 We use a linear learning rate schedule, with factor $0.1$ warm-up and peak learning rate of $8e^{-5}$.
 The WorkBench validation sets are used to measure task-average performance every 50 updates, from which the best-performing checkpoint on the main MAP metric is preserved.
-For latency and FLOP measurements, we perform isolated benchmarking for each baseline by averaged performance over queries per task, and report the final mean and standard error over tasks.
+For latency and floating-point operations (FLOPS), we benchmark each model in isolation, measuring the total cost of both encoding a single query and computing similarity scores against pre-cached target embeddings (bf16 precision, batch size 1).
+We report the mean and standard error over all WorkBench tasks.
 All experiments are run on a NVIDIA A100-SXM4-40GB GPU.
-For a full overview of configuration and optimized hyperparameters, we refer to supplementary materials.
+For a full overview of configuration and optimized hyperparameters, we refer to Appendix~\ref{apdx:exp_details}.